mfamilia/NexusJS/README.md

 * Integrates well with RequireJS, Qunit and Mustache.js
 * Streamlined Development

-Benefits of CQRS on UI for Business
+Benefits for Business
 -------------------------
-* Behavior Analytics
+* Behavior Analytics with Time Machine
-* Specialization
 * Faster Time to Market
 * Developers use same language as product owners